DefangLabs/defang/samples/golang/slackbot/README.md

 ## Configure

-Before deploying the Slackbot, you need to set up some configs parameters.
-These config parameters are environment variables that the Slackbot needs to function correctly.
-The parameters are:
+Before deploying the Slackbot, you need to set up some config values.
+These config values are environment variables that the Slackbot needs to function correctly.
+The values are:

 - `SLACK_TOKEN`: This is the token you copied previously for the Slack API.
 - `SLACK_CHANNEL_ID`: This is the ID of the Slack channel where the bot will post messages.